Keningau Heritage Museum

-Keningau Heritage Museum (Muzium Warisan Keningau) is a museum located at Mahathir Park in Keningau of Sabah, Malaysia.
+Keningau Heritage Museum (Muzium Warisan Keningau) is a museum located at Mahathir Park in Keningau District of Sabah, Malaysia.

 History

 The museum is located in a former Government Rest House that was built by the Borneo Construction Company Ltd. during the administration of British Crown Colony government in 1946 and completed the following year.
-Both Malaysia's Prime Ministers of Tunku Abdul Rahman and Tun Abdul Razak had both visited and stayed in the house before.
+Both Malaysia's Prime Ministers of Tunku Abdul Rahman and Abdul Razak Hussein had both visited and stayed in the house before.
 In 2008, the house were officially turned into a museum.

 Features

 The museum features local indigenous culture and heritage, history, zoology, ethno-botany, Islamic civilisation as well sports.
 On 9 September 2018, the Keningau Oath Stone were officially relocated into the museum area.
 The museum is one of the main tourism attractions in Sabah.
 In 2015, a former Aussie soldier who had married and stayed in Sabah with local indigenous native spouse donates historical items to the museum.